The future is already here - it's just not evenly distributed yet.

 Shaq joins the Lux team with a passion for technology and a desire to invest in people, helping turn their vision for a better world into reality.
-Specifically, he is excited by areas such as the commercialization of space, embedded systems, and the future of agriculture and food.
-At Lux, Shaq assists the team’s efforts across market research and company due diligence initiatives.
+Specifically, he is excited by platform and “building block” ideas where the economic value for the users is greater even that of the company that creates it.
+Some examples of these building blocks include: computational biology platforms & tools, synthetic biology, data infrastructure, semiconductors and space.
+At Lux, Shaq assists the team’s efforts across market research, due diligence, and portfolio support initiatives.

-What are the most exciting innovations of the past decade?
+What is an exciting innovation of the past decade?

 What was your first paying job?

-Built a spacecraft in high school to photograph the curvature of Earth
+Built a high-altitude balloon spacecraft in high school to photograph the curvature of Earth

-Hasn’t missed watching a Florida Gators football game since the age of 8
+Hasn’t missed watching a Florida football game in over a decade

-The future is already here - it's just not very evenly distributed.
+The future is already here - it's just not evenly distributed yet.
 William Gibson